pippinbarr/combat-at-the-movies/process/to-do.md

 - ~~Timer for ending?~~
 - ~~Instruction: PREPARE YOURSELF~~
 - ~~Ending: YOU'RE READY (or maybe not if you have 0 points?)~~
+- ~~Mirror tank facing a funny direction?~~
+- ~~Point awarded without pressing space? (when screenshotting)~~

-- Should I restrict when you can say the words?
+- ~~__DONE__ Should I restrict when you can say the words?
 Could it literally be as "simple" as making it a bullet-based thing?
 Or should I restrict to being in the mirror zone?
-Or that plus facing the mirror?
+Or that plus facing the mirror?~~
-- Mirror tank facing a funny direction?
-- Point awarded without pressing space? (when screenshotting)

 # Some Like It Hot (Pink Tanks)